David Steward: Business career

 After graduating from college, Steward worked at Wagner Electric as a production manager (1974–1975), a sales representative at Missouri Pacific Railroad (1975–1979), and a senior account executive at FedEx (1979–1984), where he was recognized as salesman of the year and inducted into the company's hall of fame in 1981.
 He owned Transportation Business Specialists and Transport Administrative Services in the years leading up to founding World Wide Technology.
 He is also a founder of Telcobuy, a global technology and supply chain management company.

 World Wide Technology

-In 1990, Steward co-founded World Wide Technology, a systems integrator.
+In 1990, Steward founded World Wide Technology, a systems integrator.
 In 1993, WWT concentrated its focus on the implementation of enterprise wide imaging, conversion services, and telecommunication networks.

 In 1999 WWT spun off its telecommunications division to form Telcobuy.com.
 Sales for the two companies continued to grow, although revenues slipped in 2002 as WWT felt the impact of the technology recession.
 In 2003 combined reported revenues passed $1 billion, and Steward formed World Wide Technology Holding Company as the parent company for the two firms.

 WWT's 2018 revenue was estimated to be greater than $11 billion, which would've ranked it as one of St. Louis's largest private companies.